moofoo/nestjs-multi-tenant-example/README.md

 ## Initial Setup

-(make sure ports 5432 and 80 are free)
+(make sure ports 5432 and 80 are free and docker is running)

 ```console
 yarn && bash scripts/init.sh